Clock Tower II: The Struggle Within: Plot

 Alyssa Hale is a 17-year-old high school girl who, during the spring of 1999, is on her way to a distant town in California to visit her father's friend Phillip Tate.
 Previously, it was discovered that another person resides in Alyssa's soul named Bates.
 Alyssa underwent intense therapy because she lost control of him.
 Along the way to Phillip's home, Alyssa looks at her amulet, which she believes has some sort of power over her.
 As she stares at it, she realizes that it must somehow be related to Bates, as she remembers not having it when she awoke from Bates' invasion of her psyche.
 Meanwhile, at the house, Philip and his wife Kathryn hear a noise at the door, Kathryn goes to see if it is Ashley.
 Philip says something about the "Maxwell Curse", before Kathryn screams and he rushes over to see what is happening.
 When Alyssa arrives at the Tate's residence that night, no one appears to be home.
 She comes across her cousin's bedroom to find her cousin Ashley decapitated.
 Her other cousin Stephanie attacks her with a knife and stalks her around the house.
 She hears a series of odd noises through the home and eventually finds Philip, who requests that she burn a statue related to the Maxwell Curse.
 Stephanie tries to stop her but Alyssa turns into Bates and stabs her, severely wounding her.
 Alyssa manages to throw the statue into a fireplace, freeing Stephanie from her possession but loses consciousness.

 She wakes up in a zombie-infested hospital and meets a detective named Alex Corey, who saved Alyssa from the house and tells her Stephanie will survive her injuries.
 She is later overrun by zombies as she tries to escape and faints.
 When she awakens again, she finds that Alex took her to a pharmaceutical lab.
 She soon finds a man armed with a hatchet and wearing an oni mask named George Maxwell, who begins to stalk her.
 She also finds her father, Allen.
 He explains that Alyssa is not his daughter, but rather, the daughter of George.
 The Maxwell Curse states that every few generations, cursed children with a cruel alter-ego are born into the Maxwell line.
 To protect their family, they must be buried beneath the Maxwell tree as soon as they are born and left to die.
 Allen, jealous of George's wealth, dug up the child with Philip to spite him.
 George tries to attack Alyssa, but Allen shoots him.
 He then requests Alyssa to go, explaining that the building is about to explode.
-Alyssa escapes and watches the building burn from the hillside.
-Alyssa mourns her father's death, claiming that she should have died instead.
+Alyssa escapes with the aid of Alex and watches the building burn from the hillside.
+Alyssa mourns her father's death, claiming that she should have died instead; but is consoled by Alex who tells her that she already practically died there in the past and can start anew.